thetkim9/LiveVideoStream/README.md

 As you can see from the dependencies, the streaming service is exclusively for computer vision tasks.

+Multiple client is supported.
+However, your real-time computer vision task might not be able to do so due to the usage of GPU.

 ## What it does
 1. Client sends to the server a video frame created from client's webcam.